Philliip/dat250-assignments/dat250-expass3.md

 handle basic request to create a user, create a poll and vote in the created poll.

 ## Conclusion
-This assignment gave me and overview into web interface technologies.
+This git assignment gave me and overview into web interface technologies.